thewpsquad/squad-modules/readme.txt

  Yes.
 If you don't have the Divi theme, you will need to have the Extra theme or Divi Builder plugin installed.

-= What are the system requirements for Squad Modules for Divi Builder? = Squad Modules for Divi Builder requires WordPress 5.8 or higher and Divi 4.10 or higher.
+= What are the system requirements for Squad Modules for Divi Builder? = Squad Modules for Divi Builder require WordPress 5.8 or higher and Divi 4.10 or higher.
 It also requires PHP 5.6 or higher.